nucypher/nucypher/docs/source/support/faq.rst

 Threshold Network Merger
 ------------------------

-Questions related to the merger with the KEEP Network to `launch the Threshold Network <https://blog.threshold.network/threshold-launch/>`_.
+*Questions related to the merger with the Keep Network to launch the Threshold Network* (More info `here <https://blog.threshold.network/threshold-launch/>`_).

 Q: What are the benefits of the network merger between NU and Keep?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~